Education

 Representative Experience

-• Reviewing publications to provide pre-publication advice, and recommending strategies to minimize the risks of being sued in defamation.
+• Reviewing publications to provide pre-publication advice and recommending strategies to minimize the risks of being sued in defamation.

 • Successfully defending with David Gooderham, a local school board and four trustees in a claim by a former school superintendent arising out of extensive coverage in the local media.
-The claim was dismissed in its entirety after a lengthy trial and with costs awarded in favour of our clients for approximately $700,000: Lane v.
+The claim was dismissed in its entirety after a very lengthy trial and with costs awarded in favour of our clients for approximately $700,000: Lane v.
 Board of School Trustees of School District 68 (Nanaimo-Ladysmith), 2006 BCSC 129.

 Publications